Frog-and-Fly/javascript/README.md

 I think that this project went well because it fulfilled my expectations and has been successful in achieving the aim for this project.
 I also feel that this project went well because my target audience responded positively to the completed project.
 The difficulties I encountered with this project were solved quite easily as well.

 If I were to do this project again, I would put instructions for how to play on an instruction screen inside the game so that I would not have to explain how to play.
 Therefore, anyone would be able to play the game.

+## Piano Tiles

+### Introduction
+I made the first version of this game whilst I was doing a computing course.
+However, since then, I have added new features such as levels, sound effects, an option to use the keyboard instead of the mouse and a highscore.

+The game is played by the user clicking on the black tiles which are displayed on the screen.
+Every time a tile is clicked, the user gains a point.

+This project consists of infinite levels, the player moves onto the next level by scoring fifty points.
+The game ends if the player clicks on a white tile.

+### Project Goals/Requirements
+I chose to code this project using Javascript because I thought that it would be a good way to display the graphics.
+Additionally, I decided to use Javascript because it is a programming language which is much faster than python to process instructions.

+Once the game is started, instructions are printed in the console telling the user how to play the game.

+To play, the user must click the lowest black tile.
+The user may need to scroll down to see it.
+Every tile clicked adds one to the score.
+If the user clicks a white tile then the game is over.
+After the user has clicked on a tile, you can use the keys '1', '2', '3' and '4' on the keyboard.
+Any other keys pressed will result in the game being lost.
+The user must get to fifty points on level one to beat the level.

+In this project, one function which I used was the “handleState” function, which handled whether the game was being played or not, and if it was not being played, whether it was won, lost or had not been started.

+Additionally, I also used a “mousePressed” function, which controls the logic determining which tile has been clicked, as well as a “keyPressed” function, which checks whether the key pressed corresponds to the black tile or not.

+The end purpose of the project is to provide entertainment and the target audience for this game is children my age (12).

+### Design
+This program has a graphical user interface, the user interacts with the computer by either clicking on the black tiles or using the keys ‘1’, ‘2’, ‘3’ and ‘4’ on the keyboard.
+If either a white tile is clicked, if a key other than those mentioned above is pressed or the wrong key is pressed the game is over and a red end screen appears with text on displaying the length of the game, that the game is over, how many tiles were clicked and what the highscore for that player is.
+The game then automatically restarts.
+However, if the user scores fifty points, a green winning screen appears and the user then progresses to the next level.

+Once the game has been started, four tiles are displayed on the screen, three are white and one is black.

+For the tiles, I chose the colours white and black to resemble the white and black keys on a piano.
+For the losing screen, I chose the colour red to represent loss and I used the colour green for the winning screen as it is the opposite of red as well as it being a colour which is traditionally associated with winning.

+Below is an extract of pseudocode showing what happens when the ‘1’ key on the keyboard is pressed:

+            FUNCTION keyPressed:

+              IF key == 1 THEN

+                tile = getClickedTile(26, y (a coordinate where tile one is))

+              END IF

+            END FUNCTION

+### Issues during the project and how I resolved them
+Firstly, there was an issue which I had whilst creating this project was that levels would not work.
+Whenever the correct amount of points to progress to the next level were collected, the winning end screen would not show.
+I discovered that issue was caused by the variable “winning_score” being assigned twice, each time with a different value.
+I solved this by deleting the variable which was having the wrong value assigned to it.

+There was also an issue when I tried to add the feature of having the option to use a keyboard into the game.
+The issue meant that the keyboard could not be used.
+The wrong coordinates were assigned to each key that could be used.
+I discovered this by using the Javascript feature “console.log” to print the coordinates of the mouse when a tile was pressed and comparing it to the coordinates assigned to the keys.
+I then replaced the incorrect values with correct ones.

+### Testing Phase
+I tested my project on my peers during my ICT lesson in school.
+I ran the game for them and then allowed them to play.

+My target audience responded mostly positively but recommended that I add a feature which would enable the user to use the keyboard, which there was not at the time.
+I then added this feature before testing my game again in the same way and then receiving no negative feedback.

+### Evaluation
+I feel that this project went well as it has been successful in appealing to my target audience.
+I also feel as if this was successful as although I encountered difficulties such as levels and the keyboard not working I resolved them and this resulted in a completed game.